 Equity, Diversity and Inclusion

-The Department of Earth Sciences (formerly known as the Department of Geology) is committed to providing an inclusive, accessible, safe, and anti-racist environment for all students, staff, and faculty in our family.
+The Department of Earth Sciences is committed to providing an inclusive, accessible, safe and anti-racist environment for all students, staff and faculty in our family.
 Our overarching goal is to contribute to the transformation of higher education beginning with our own department.

-We can achieve this by striving to maintain a diverse community of people representing a broad range of backgrounds and cultures in our department.
-Of particular concern are members of Underrepresented Minorities (URM); groups that have been historically marginalized and therefore underrepresented in the geosciences, in particular students who are Black, Indigenous, or People of Color (BIPOC).
+We strive to maintain a diverse community of people representing a broad range of backgrounds and cultures in our department.
+Of particular concern are members of Underrepresented Minorities (URM); groups that have been historically marginalized and therefore underrepresented in the geosciences, in particular students who are Black, Indigenous or People of Color (BIPOC).
 Consistent with the University at Buffalo, we extend URM to include LGBTQ and differently abled persons as these groups also lack representation across many STEM fields.

 We are proud of our collegial department that has had faculty gender parity since 2006 and have actively sought to increase the number of URM hires.
 Even so, we recognize that we must continue to work towards a more equitable and inclusive department if we are to attract and retain the best and brightest students into our program.
 Fostering such an environment serves three important purposes: